Logo

 The solution goes beyond classic RAG by letting the agent decide how to answer each question:

-- Azure AI Search as a built-in agent tool — hybrid (vector + keyword) retrieval with semantic ranking over CRM records embedded with
+• Azure AI Search as a built-in agent tool — hybrid (vector + keyword) retrieval over CRM records embedded with text-embedding-3-large

 This hybrid approach delivers both semantic breadth and transactional accuracy — a pattern directly applicable to enterprise CRM, ERP, and knowledge-base scenarios.